Start9Labs/photoview-startos/instructions.md

-# Photoview instructions
+# Photoview Instructions

-## Initial setup
+## Initial Setup

-When you visit the site the first time you will be presented with an "Initial Setup Wizard" that asks for a username and a password as well as a "Photo path".

-Media from the File Browser service can be accessed at `/media/start9/public/filebrowser`.
-This can be copied from the "Properties" section of Photoview.
+1. When you visit your Photoview website the first time you will be presented with an "Initial Setup Wizard" that asks for username, password, and "Photo Path".
+You can find the default Photo Path inside the "Properties" section of your Photoview service.
+Using this default path will grant your Photoview admin user access to all media files inside File Browser.
+If you only wish to use a subset of your File Browser data, you can append to the default path your desired sub directory.
+You can always change this later inside the settings menu of your Photoview website.
-For a quick set up you can set the "Photo path" to this path and you will have access to all your media.
-You can always change this later from the Settings.
-If you only wish to scan a subset of your filebrowser data, you can use the location above as a prefix and add any subfolders you wish.

-After initial setup, go to the Settings page and click on "Scan all" your media will then appear in the app as it is scanned.
+2. Go to the Settings page and click on "Scan all" your media will then appear in the app as it is scanned.

 ## Usage